yixiao-huang/yixiao-huang.github.io/_pages/about.md

 I received my Bachelor's degree in Informaton Engineering in June, 2023 from [Department of Electrical Engineering](https://www.ee.cityu.edu.hk/), City University of Hong Kong.
 I was fortunate to work with [Prof. Rosa CHAN](https://cityucompuneurolab.github.io/rosa.html) who patiently guided me to start my research adventure.
 I also had a great time at University of Michigan, working with [Prof. Samet Oymak](https://sota.engin.umich.edu/) on the theoretical foundations of self-attention and hybrid models.

+<span style="color:#DF5279;">I’m looking for a research internship in Summer 2026.
+I’d be happy to connect if you’re interested in my research!</span>